isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 -  :isccmd:`lease6-get-by-duid` - returns all IPv6 leases with the specified DUID.

+-  :isccmd:`lease4-get-by-state` - returns all IPv4 leases with the specified state.

+-  :isccmd:`lease6-get-by-state` - returns all IPv6 leases with the specified state.

 -  :isccmd:`lease4-get-by-hostname` - returns all IPv4 leases with the specified
    hostname.